Popcorn 101 Everything You Need To Know

 Best popcorn popper using oil

 My favorite popcorn popper for using oil is this Dash SmartStore Deluxe Stirring Popcorn Maker.
 Note that it is best to remove the popcorn from the popper as soon as it is done popping.
 Condensation can build up on the plastic lid and make your popcorn a bit soggy.

 🧂 Homemade Popcorn Seasoning Ideas

-One of my favorite, slightly sweet, and healthy seasonings is this delicious Maple Glazed Popcorn.
+One of my favorite, slightly sweet, popcorn recipes is this delicious Maple Glazed Popcorn.

 Want to spice up your popcorn?
 The following are some of my favorite homemade seasonings to top popcorn with.
 These seasonings make the most delicious popcorn, with yummy unique flavors.

-Popcorn is delicious and healthy and is a favorite snack that can be enjoyed in many different ways.
+Popcorn is a delicious snack that can be enjoyed in many different ways.
 Follow the tips listed in this article for storage to ensure that you get the best quality and flavor from your popcorn.

 Depending on your preference, you can pop your kernels in oil or air.
 My favorite way to eat popcorn is with some salt and coconut oil spritzed on top.
 However, if you want to add some extra flavor to your popcorn, try one of the homemade popcorn seasoning ideas listed above.

 So, what are you waiting for?
 Grab some of your favorite kernels and get to popping!